aerisiot/get-started-java/README.md

 https://hub.jazz.net/project/chunbintang/bluemixmqtt/overview

 Its purpose is to demonstrate sending MQTT messages from a web application to a device.
 Below are the instructions for working with the "get-started-java" project, which includes deploying code to Bluemix.
+Note that the steps about connecting to a database are not necessary to demonstrate MQTT capabilities.
 ################################################

 # Getting started with Liberty on Bluemix